potentialhades/ESP32_Simulation_Sensor_DHT22/README.md

 - QoS: 0
 - Click on 'Subscribe'

+- Run the simulation on Wokwi and see the ESP32 temperature (°C) and humidity (%) publish on 'Messages'

 # - Option 2: App MQTT Dash on Smartphone
 # Config Broker
 - Click on '+' button (upper right corner of the screen)